-In June 2017, we invited scientists and astronomers from around the world to discuss ideas about design proposals surrounding the next phase of the Very Large Array in New Mexico.
-This collaboratively inspired design will take the best engineering ideas in radio telescopes and build an interferometric array with a much greater collecting area and spatial resolution — ten times greater than the current specifications of the VLA.
-This next generation telescope will be optimized for observations at wavelengths between the submillimeter wavelengths of ALMA and the centimeter wavelengths of the future SKA-1, aligning the capabilities of each radio telescope in the most complimentary ways.
+In June 2017, we invited scientists and astronomers from around the world to discuss development plans and design ideas for the next phase of the Very Large Array in New Mexico.
+This collaboratively inspired design will take the best engineering concepts in radio telescopes and build an interferometric array with a much greater collecting area and spatial resolution — ten times greater than the current specifications of the VLA.
+This next generation telescope will be optimized for observations at wavelengths between the submillimeter wavelengths of ALMA and the centimeter wavelengths of the future SKA-1, maximizing the capabilities of each radio telescope in the most efficient way.

-In an effort to connect the public with the science of how our radio telescopes are designed, we invited four artists to join our four workgroups: The Cradle of Life; Galaxy Ecosystems; Galaxy Assembly through Cosmic Time; and Time Domain, Cosmology and Physics.
-Each artist was given the task of illustrating one of our science cases in order to visually tell the story of what this telescope will offer.
-Here’s what one of them had to say:
+In an effort to connect the public with the science of radio astronomy, we invited four artists to join our four workgroups: The Cradle of Life; Galaxy Ecosystems; Galaxy Assembly through Cosmic Time; and Time Domain, Cosmology and Physics.
+Each artist was given the task of illustrating a science case in order to visually tell the story of what a next-generation Very Large Array will offer.
+Here’s what one artist had to say:

 I had the great pleasure of being invited to join a ngVLA design conference (which I like to refer to the XLA – for eXtremely Large Array).
 During my walking tour of the array, I took over 500 photographs of everything I could think to point a camera at.
 When else would I get such an amazing opportunity?